maistra/istio/pkg/servicemesh/federation/example/config-poc/README.md

 There are two options for multi-cluster federation on bare metal and other UPI OCP installations.
 One is to install a LoadBalancer service option into both clusters using e.g. "MetalLB" See https://youtu.be/8RQBt9y2xY4 for more information on this option.

 Another option is to use the NodePort service as we did in the libvirt-provisioned clusters.
-In this case, however, we're going to (generally) need to open up firewall ports on a variety of different hosts for whatever hosts the clusters are installed on, which could be done with some ssh scripting.
+In this case, however, we're going to (generally) need to open up firewall ports on a variety of different hosts for whatever hosts the clusters are installed on, which could be done with some ssh scripting, and we will still need to do a many-to-many proxy/load balancer.

 ### OSSM Federation on Openstack-provisioned IPI clusters